In this section we are going to look at computing the arc

 of them and leave the other to you to derive.

 We want to determine the length of the continuous function on the interval .
-Initially we’ll need to estimate the length
+We'll also need to assume that the derivative is continuous on [a, b].

 of the curve.
 We’ll do this by dividing